Vegetarian's Japan Guide

 Other Buddhas and Guardian Deities Enshrined in Kōsenji

-There are many other Buddhas, Bodhisattvas, and Guardian Deities enshrined in Kōsenji.
+Many other Buddhas, Bodhisattvas, and Guardian Deities are enshrined in Kōsenji.

 On the stairs to the temple’s main worship hall, Shakadō, there is a small hall called Tōzendō (湯善堂), enshrining the guardian deity of the hot spring.

 And, of course, there are many Jizō Bodhisattva in the temple.
-But unlike many temples in Japan, many of the ones at Kōsenji have facial expressions, all different from each other.
-So if you aren’t in a hurry, how about finding your favorite Jizō Bodhisattva?
+But unlike many temples in Japan, many Jizō Bodhisattva statues at Kōsenji have facial expressions, all different from each other.
+So if you are not in a hurry, how about finding your favorite Jizō Bodhisattva?

 Kōsenji’s Opening Hours and Access Information